One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

 It’s a bit confusing that you can upgrade your Apple Watch Series 3 to watchOS 7, but you cannot get the handwashing feature to activate and work on it!

-The reason handwashing is not available for the Series 3 Watch is that this model does not feature the ambient sound detection technology and hardware that the Series 4 and above offer.
+Handwashing is not available for the Series 3 Watch because this model does not feature the ambient sound detection technology and hardware that the Series 4 and above offer.

 Lack of this technology is also why the Noise app is not available for Series 3 Apple Watches.